How to Use Field Value Mapping (Lookups)

 Check 4: Is return field correct?

-Verify return field exists
+Verify the return field exists

-Check what values are in return field
+Check what values are in the return field

-Ensure values compatible with destination field
+Ensure values are compatible with the destination field type

 Best Practices for Lookups